asengupta/avishek.net/_posts/2023-02-04-every-engineer-is-an-accountant.md

 ![Incremental Releases Graph](/assets/images/incremental-releases-graph.png)

-## Articulating Value: Circuit Breaker and Microservice Template example
+## Static NPV Analysis Example: Circuit Breaker and Microservice Template

 We show an example of articulating value for a simple (or not-sp-simple case), where multiple factors can be at play.